joancasanelles/Wildbee_diversity_CH/README.md

 ## Description

-This repository contains the scripts for the figures in the paper "Wild bee taxonomic and functional metrics reveal a spatial mismatch between α- and ß-diversity in Switzerland" in Conservation Biology.
+This repository contains the scripts for the figures in the paper "*Wild bee taxonomic and functional metrics reveal a spatial mismatch between α- and ß-diversity in Switzerland*" in Conservation Biology.

 ## Data